Compare VENDOR.Max

 Current validation level

-CE/UL certification pathway initiated
+CE/UL certification pathway defined

 Full methodology, test configuration, and boundary measurement protocol are documented on the Technology Validation page.
 The endurance test is documented separately.